-Welcome to the 2018-2019 academic year at Franklin!
-The Franklin experience brings a range of exciting opportunities to your student that will challenge them and prepare them for a rewarding future.
+Welcome to the 2020-2021 academic year at Franklin The Franklin experience brings a range of exciting opportunities to your student that will challenge them and prepare them for a rewarding future.

-As the Director of Alumni and Parent Relations and on behalf of the Office of Advancement, we are pleased to provide you with this handbook, which we hope will become an indispensable resource as the year progresses.
+As the Assistant Dean of Alumni and Parent Relations and on behalf of the Office of Advancement, we are pleased to provide you with this informational handbook, which we hope will become an indispensable resource as the year progresses.

 It includes vital academic, financial, and residential life information, as well as a quick guide to area accommodations and restaurants.
-In addition, our website - fus.edu/parents-families - provides information intended especially for families.
+In addition, our website - www.fus.edu/parents-families - provides information intended especially for families.